-Additionally, the Retail Engagement Director and the Head of Contract Management & Deployment are responsible for providing appropriate and timely reporting to the Risk and Compliance Committee and the Audit, Risk and Compliance Committee as required.
+The Policy owner is the Franchise Partnering Director who is responsible for ensuring that the Head of Contract Management & Deployment conducts an annual review of this Policy and tests compliance across the Post Office.
+Additionally, the Franchise Partnering Director and the Head of Contract Management & Deployment and their team are responsible for providing appropriate and timely reporting to the Risk and Compliance Committee.

-The Audit, Risk and Compliance Committee are responsible for approving the Policy and overseeing compliance.
+The Audit and Risk Committee are responsible for approving the Policy and overseeing compliance.

-The Board is responsible for setting Post Office's risk appetite.
+The Board is responsible for setting the Post Office's risk appetite.